 General contact: email@example.com

 The influential Behavior, Energy & Climate Change Conference (BECC) is the premier international conference focused on understanding human behavior and decision making to accelerate the transition to an energy-efficient and low-carbon future.
-BECC is currently in its tenth year and is associated with a growing set of allied conferences in Europe and Asia.
+BECC is associated with a growing set of allied conferences in Europe and Asia.

 - Identify lessons about behavior and decision making that advance energy and climate solutions

 - Help integrate research insights throughout the value chains of energy-using goods and services